Stamford, Lincolnshire: Education

-Stamford has five state primary schools: Bluecoat, St Augustine's (RC), St George's, St Gilbert's and Malcolm Sargent, and the independent Stamford Junior School, a co-educational school for children aged two to eleven.
+Stamford has five state primary schools: Bluecoat, St Augustine's (RC), St George's, St Gilbert's and Malcolm Sargent.
+There is also a fee-paying school: Stamford Junior School.

-The one state secondary school is Stamford Welland Academy (formerly Stamford Queen Eleanor School), formed in the late 1980s from the town's two comprehensive schools: Fane and Exeter.
+Stamford's main state secondary school is Stamford Welland Academy (formerly Stamford Queen Eleanor School), formed in the late 1980s from the town's two comprehensive schools: Fane and Exeter.
 It became an academy in 2011.
 In April 2013, a group of parents announced an intention to establish a Free School in the town, but failed to receive government backing.
 Instead, the multi-academy trust that submitted the bid was invited to take over the running of the existing school.

-Stamford School and Stamford High School are long-established independent schools with about 1,500 pupils between them.
-Stamford School for boys was founded in 1532, the High School for girls in 1877.
-They have run co-educational classes in the sixth form since 2000.
+Stamford School is a long-established public school with around 1,200 pupils.
+Stamford School, originally for boys but converted into a co-educational school, was founded in 1532.
+The girls' school was established in 1877 and originally known as Browne's Middle School for Girls.
+The two school formally merged in 2023.
 Together with Stamford Junior School, they form the Stamford Endowed Schools.

 Most of Lincolnshire still has grammar schools.
 In Stamford, their place was long filled by a form of the Assisted Places Scheme, providing state funding to send children to one of two independent schools in the town that were formerly direct-grant grammars.
 The national scheme was abolished by the 1997 Labour government.
-The Stamford arrangements remained in place as a protracted transitional arrangement.
-In 2008, the council decided no new places could be funded and the arrangement ended in 2012.
-The rest of South Kesteven, apart from Market Deeping, has the selective system.
+The Stamford arrangements remained in place until funding ended in 2012.

 Other secondary pupils travel to Casterton College or further afield to The Deepings School or Bourne Grammar School.

 New College Stamford offers post-16 further education: work-based, vocational and academic; and higher education courses including BA degrees in art and design awarded by the University of Lincoln and teaching-related courses awarded by Bishop Grosseteste University.
 The college also offers a range of informal adult learning.